-- · knows and understands the fundamentals of deterministic global optimization, - is able to choose, design and apply modern techniques of deterministic global optimization in practice.
+- · knows and understands the fundamentals of deterministic global optimization in the nonconvex case, - is able to choose, design and apply modern techniques of deterministic global optimization in the nonconvex case in practice.

 In many optimization problems from economics, engineering and natural sciences, numerical solution methods are only able to efficiently identify local optimizers, while it is much harder to find globally optimal points.
 This corresponds to the fact that by local search it is easy to find the summit of the closest mountain, but that the search for the summit of Mount Everest is rather elaborate.